History of Kansas: Kansas Pacific railroad

 In 1863, the Union Pacific Eastern Division (renamed the Kansas Pacific in 1869) was authorized by the United States Congress's Pacific Railway Act to create the southerly branch of the transcontinental railroad alongside the Union Pacific.
 Pacific Railway Act also authorized large land grants to the railroad along its mainline.
 The company began construction on its main line westward from Kansas City in September 1863.

 In the postwar era, many railroads were planned, but not all were actually built.
 The nationwide Panic of 1873 dried up funding.
 Land speculators and local boosters identified many potential towns, and those reached by the railroad had a chance, while the others became ghost towns.
 In Kansas, nearly 5000 towns were mapped out, but by 1970 only 617 were actually operating.
 In the mid-20th century, closeness to an interstate exchange determined whether town would flourish or struggle for business.

-Cattle towns
+Cattle towns and Wild West

-After the Civil War, the railroads did not reach Texas, so the herdsman brought their cattle to Kansas rail heads.
-In 1867, Joseph G. McCoy built stockyards in Abilene, Kansas and helped develop the Chisholm Trail, encouraging Texas cattlemen to undertake cattle drives to his stockyards from 1867 to 1887.
+After the Civil War, the railroads did not reach the main cattle-ranching areas in Texas, so cowboys brought cattle to Kansas rail heads.
+Initially this was via the Santa Fe Trail.
+1867, Joseph G. McCoy built stockyards in Abilene, Kansas and helped develop the Chisholm Trail, encouraging Texas cattlemen to undertake cattle drives to his stockyards from 1867 to 1887.
 The stockyards became the largest west of Kansas City.
-Once the cattle was drove north, they were shipped eastward from the railhead of the Kansas Pacific Railway.
+Once the cattle had been driven north, they were shipped eastward from the railhead of the Kansas Pacific Railway.